Anne Hazen McFarland: Early life and education

 Anne Hazen McFarland was born October 10, 1868, in Lexington, Kentucky.
 She was the daughter of Dr. George Clinton and Elizabeth Eliott (Bush) McFarland, also a native of Kentucky.
 Both the McFarland and Bush families were represented in the Revolutionary War.
 She was the granddaughter of Andrew McFarland, M. D., LL.
 D., for many years Superintendent of the Illinois Central Hospital for the Insane.
 George McFarland, after a service in the Civil War, practiced medicine in Kentucky from 1866 until 1880.

-At the age of 12, along with her parents, Anne Hazen McFarland went to live with her grandfather, Andrew McFarland, at Jacksonville, Illinois, who was long celebrated in the treatment of the insane, and founder of Oak Lawn Retreat, also in Jacksonville.
+At the age of 12, along with her parents, Anne Hazen McFarland went to live with her grandfather, Andrew McFarland, at Jacksonville, Illinois, who was a celebrated specialist in the treatment of the insane, and founder of Oak Lawn Retreat, also in Jacksonville.
 In time, her father became Assistant Physician of the Oak Lawn Sanitarium.

-McFarland graduated from the Jacksonville Female Academy (now, MacMurray College) after a four years' course in 1887, and later took a course in bookkeeping and stenography at the University of Kentucky.
-Andrew McFarland saw in his granddaughter the elements from which his theory for the fitness of women for the care of the female insane could be tested, and after a preliminary study under the direction of her father and her grandfather, in 1888, she entered the Woman's Medical College of Northwestern University, Chicago, Illinois, and after three courses of medical lectures, was graduated with honors March 30, 1891.
+McFarland graduated from the Jacksonville Female Academy (later MacMurray College) after a four-year course in 1887, and later took a course in bookkeeping and stenography at the University of Kentucky.
+Andrew McFarland saw in his granddaughter the elements from which his theory for the fitness of women for the care of the female insane could be tested, and after a preliminary study under the direction of her father and her grandfather, in 1888, she entered the Woman's Medical College of Northwestern University, Chicago, Illinois.
+After three courses of medical lectures, she graduated with honors on March 30, 1891.